Kyle Higashioka Preview, Player Props: Yankees vs. Tigers

 Kyle Higashioka At The Plate

-- Higashioka is batting .228 with nine doubles, 10 home runs and 13 walks.
+- Higashioka is hitting .228 with nine doubles, 10 home runs and 13 walks.

 - He has scored in 20 of 72 games (27.8%), including multiple runs twice.